mcqll/mcqll.github.io/_resources/computecanada_R.md

 ### 2.1 Running things interactively
 (skip this section if you just want to submit jobs to be run)

-1. Start in a Compute Canada login node, as above.
+1. Start in a cluster login node, as above.
 Then, request an interactive session using the `salloc` command:

    ```bash
    salloc --x11 --time=1:0:0 --ntasks=4 --mem-per-cpu=4GB --account=${ACCOUNT}